uwiger/gproc/doc/gproc.md

 been exhausted; if not set, `undefined` will be returned.
 * `error` - raise an exception, `erlang:error(gproc_env, [App, Key, Scope])`.

 While any alternative can occur more than once, the only one that might make sense to use multiple times is `{default, Value}`.

 The return value will be one of:

 * The value of the first matching alternative, or `error` eception, whichever comes first
-* The last instance of `{default, Value}`, or `undefined`, if there is no matching alternative, default or `error` entry in the list.

-The `error` option can be used to assert that a value has been previously cached.
+* The last instance of `{default, Value}`, or `undefined`, if there is no matching alternative, default or `error` entry in the list.The `error` option can be used to assert that a value has been previously cached.
 Alternatively, it can be used to assert that a value is either cached or at least defined somewhere, e.g. `get_env(l, mnesia, dir, [app_env, error])`.<a name="get_set_env-3"></a>